ten-protocol/go-ten/design/fast_finality.md

 used (since it is tied to the machine).
 A replacement attestation can then be added and whitelisted to induct a replacement enclave into the sequencer's cluster, following the same process.

-### Node start-up

-At start-up, the host checks if one of the following applies:

-* They are the genesis node and are an aggregator
-* They are *not* the genesis node and are *not* an aggregator

-If neither of these conditions is met, the host shuts down.

 ### Production of light batches

 A light batch is produced on the required cadence to meet the network's soft-finality window of one second.
 Only the